Teacher resources · Last updated: June 12, 2026

 Ontario kindergarten reports — the Communication of Learning — are written through four frames: Belonging and Contributing, Self-Regulation and Well-Being, Demonstrating Literacy and Mathematics Behaviours, and Problem Solving and Innovating.
 Each frame describes Key Learning, Growth in Learning, and Next Steps — no grades, no levels.
 Below are sample comments for every frame, ready to personalize or to draft with Milo's Four Frames wizard.

-Belonging and Contributing — sample comments
+Belonging and Contributing — four frames report card comments

 Key Learning + Growth